 Keep on stirring often till the whole mixture starts thickening and starts to leave the edges of the kadai or pan.

-Serve sooji halwa or sheera hot or warm or when cooled at room temperature.
+Serve sooji halwa hot or warm or when cooled at room temperature.

 Scaling: Recipe can be halved or doubled or tripled.